HappyBravo/IISc_selectionProblems/Problem_2/README.md

 - One-hot encoding is applied to the `category` column within the loaded dataset.

 - Text Vectorization with Large Language Models (LLMs)
+  - Depending on the specific LLM in use, we segmented texts into chunks of the desired length.
+This is necessary as texts exceeding the model’s maximum token limit risk truncation, potentially leading to the loss of vital information.
+Splitting the text into smaller segments mitigates this risk and ensures the preservation of crucial content.

-  - We employ LLM to handle the entire text vectorization pipeline, encompassing tokenization, embedding generation, and (due to LLM capabilities) lowercasing (which becomes unnecessary).
+  - We employed LLM to handle the entire text vectorization pipeline, encompassing tokenization, embedding generation, and (due to LLM capabilities) lowercasing (which becomes unnecessary).
   - Utilizing an LLM offers several advantages:
     - LLM manages all stages within a single library, reducing code complexity.
     - LLMs are trained on massive datasets because of which are adept at generating high-quality embeddings that capture intricate semantic relationships within text data.
 This has the potential to enhance performance in NLP tasks.